axibase/atsd/integration/nmon/deploy.md

 To install `nmon` and the Axibase sender script on multiple Linux machines use the `nmon_deploy.sh` script to automate the below tasks:

-* Connect to the remote machine over ssh
+* Connect to the remote machine over SSH
 * Copy the `nmon` binary file
 * Copy the ATSD sender script
 * Add a `cron` task to restart the `nmon` data collection on a schedule